Pepe Reina: Return to Villarreal

 On 8 July 2022, Reina returned to Villarreal on a season-long deal.
 After Gerónimo Rulli's departure for Ajax in January 2023, Reina became the club's first-choice keeper for the rest of the 2022–23 season.

 On 22 June 2023, Reina signed a contract renewal, staying at Villarreal for another campaign.
 During what would be his final season with the club, he served as backup to Villarreal academy graduate Filip Jörgensen in the league, playing mostly in the Copa del Rey and the UEFA Europa League, assisting his team in topping their group in the latter.
 On 5 October 2023, during Villarreal's 1–0 group stage victory over Rennes, he became the Spanish player with the most appearances across UEFA club competitions, with 192, overtaking former Spain teammate Iker Casillas, and the player with the second-most appearances of all time only behind Cristiano Ronaldo.

 Como

 On 18 July 2024, Serie A club Como announced the signing of Reina on a one-year deal.
+He was signed by his former international teammate Cesc Fàbregas, five years his junior.

 On 20 May 2025, Reina announced that he would be retiring from professional football at the end of the season, aged 42.
 Three days later, Reina played the 988th and final game of his career against Inter Milan, and was sent off in the first half for a professional foul.